 Sacratomato returning Summer of 2017!

-This Summer, its time to savor the tomato in Sacramento!
+July is here — time to savor the tomato in Sacramento!

 Get ready to savor the tomato when Midtown Sacramento’s Sutter District presents the fourth annual “Sacratomato Week” July 22-30, 2017.
 For the third year running, the food-focused week will kick-off with a FREE family friendly festival that will take place on the grounds outside of Sutter’s Fort State Historic Park (SHP) on Saturday, July 22, from 5 to 9 p.m.

-Presented by the Sutter District with support from the Midtown Association, most Sutter District bars and restaurants are participating in the week-long celebration of the Sacramento’s signature commodity with eats, drinks and even sweets including: Barwest, Biba, Cafe Bernardo, Centro Cocina Mexicana, Harlow’s Restaurant & Nightclub, INK Eats & Drinks, Monkey Bar, Paragary’s and Red Rabbit Kitchen & Bar.
+Presented by the Sutter District with support from the Midtown Association, many Sutter District bars and restaurants are participating in the week-long celebration of the Sacramento’s signature commodity with eats, drinks and even sweets including: Barwest, Biba, Cafe Bernardo, Centro Cocina Mexicana, Harlow’s Restaurant & Nightclub, INK Eats & Drinks, Monkey Bar, Paragary’s and Red Rabbit Kitchen & Bar.

 Sacratomato Week — July 22-30

-All week long, the vibrant and engaging restaurants, bars and nightclubs located in Midtown’s Sutter District will celebrate Sacratomato week with tomato-themed menu options, drink specials and more.
+All week long the vibrant and engaging restaurants, bars and nightclubs located in Midtown’s Sutter District will celebrate Sacratomato week with tomato-themed menu options, drink specials and more.

 The greater Sacramento community is invited to stroll through Midtown’s lively and eclectic Sutter District all week long visiting the local restaurants, bars and nightclubs to order and enjoy tomato-themed edibles and beverages bursting with the farm-fresh flavors that flourish in our agriculture-rich region.